 Related reading: Why it’s OK to watch porn after marriage

 Take your time.
 There is no need to rush until you hear us snoring at the other end.
-Then it’s really time to move.
+Then it’s time to move.

 I sincerely would like to emphasise the importance of positioning your funds in our assets.
 Seriously it’s not Jantar Mantar where you lose your way.
 It’s also not Abhinav Bindra’s gold quest in the Olympics where you just aim and shoot.
 And no, we don’t want to guide you with a manual because it’s not one for all.

-But do remain invested in the assets because sustained loyalty may lead to magical returns like discovery of that elusive Holy Grail, the very debatable G-spot where you can finally hoist your flag.
+But do remain invested in the assets because sustained loyalty may lead to magical returns like the discovery of that elusive Holy Grail, the very debatable G-spot where you can finally hoist your flag.

 Related reading: No means NO!
 Why men can’t take ‘NO’ in bed

 Let’s just call it the mutual interest fund.
 That way, this one is more in your favour than ours.
 See, we do like to think about you once in a while.